polkadot-fellows/RFCs/text/0047-random-assignment-of-availability-chunks.md

 #### Upgrade path

 Considering that the Validator->Chunk mapping is critical to para consensus, the change needs to be enacted atomically via governance, only after all validators have upgraded the node to a version that is aware of this mapping.
 It needs to be explicitly stated that after the runtime upgrade and governance enactment, validators that run older client versions that don't support this mapping will not be able to participate in parachain consensus.

 ### Getting access to core_index in different subsystems

-Availability-recovery can currently be triggered by three actors:
+Availability-recovery can currently be triggered by the following steps in the polkadot protocol:
+1. During the approval voting process.
-1. `ApprovalVoting` subsystem of the relay chain validator.
+1. By other collators of the same parachain
-2. `pov_recovery` task of collators
-3. `DisputeCoordinator` subsystem of the relay chain validator.

-The one parameter of the assignment function that poses problems to some subsystems is the `core_index`.
+3. During disputes.

 The `core_index` refers to the index of the core that the candidate was occupying while it was pending availability (from backing to inclusion).

-1. The `ApprovalVoting` subsystem starts the approval process on a candidate as a result to seeing a `CandidateIncluded` event.
-This event also contains the core index that the candidate is leaving, so getting access to the core index is not an issue.
+Getting the right core index for a candidate can prove troublesome.
+Here's a breakdown of how different parts of the node implementation can get access to this data:

+1. The approval-voting process for a candidate begins after observing that the candidate was included.
+Therefore, the node has easy access to the block where the candidate got included (and also the core that it occupied).
-1. The `pov_recovery` task of the collators starts availability recovery in response to a `CandidateBacked` event, which enables easy access to the core index the candidate started occupying.
+1. The `pov_recovery` task of the collators starts availability recovery in response to noticing a candidate getting backed, which enables easy access to the core index the candidate started occupying.
 1. Disputes may be initiated on a number of occasions:

-    3.a. is initiated by the current node as a result of finding an invalid candidate while doing approval work.
+    3.a. is initiated by the validator as a result of finding an invalid candidate while participating in the approval-voting protocol.
 In this case, availability-recovery is not needed, since the validator already issued their vote.

-    3.b is initiated by noticing dispute votes recorded as a result of chain scraping.
-In this case, the subsystem assumes it already has a copy of the `CandidateReceipt` as a result of scraping `CandidateBacked` events.
-The logic can be modified to also record core indices.
+    3.b is initiated by the validator noticing dispute votes recorded on-chain.
+In this case, we can safely assume that the backing event for that candidate has been recorded and kept in memory.

     3.c is initiated as a result of getting a dispute statement from another validator.
-It is possible that the dispute is happening on a fork that was not yet imported by this validator, so the subsystem will not always have access to the `CandidateBacked` event recorded by the chain scraper.
+It is possible that the dispute is happening on a fork that was not yet imported by this validator, so the subsystem may not have seen this candidate being backed.

 As a solution to 3.c, a new version for the disputes request-response networking protocol will be added.
 This message type will include the relay block hash where the candidate was included.
 This information will be used in order to query the runtime API and retrieve the core index that the candidate was occupying.

 The usage of the systematic data availability recovery feature will also be subject to all nodes using the V2 disputes networking protocol.

 #### Alternatives to using core_index

 As an alternative to core_index, the `ParaId` could be used.
 It has the advantage of being readily available in the `CandidateReceipt`, which would enable the dispute communication protocol to not change and would simplify the implementation.
 However, in the context of [CoreJam](https://github.com/polkadot-fellows/RFCs/pull/31), `ParaId`s will no longer exist (at least not in their current form).

+Using the candidate hash as a random seed for a shuffle is another option.

 ## Drawbacks

 Has a fair amount of technical complexity involved:

 - Introduces another runtime API that is going to be issued by multiple subsystems.
 With adequate client-side caching, this should be acceptable.

 - Requires a networking protocol upgrade on the disputes request-response protocol